mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_components.md

         ```

         1. Here we provide a new type for the new component, so it can be distinguished in the discriminated union.
-        2. Here we chose to mostly copy the source code of the build method and alter it directly.
-Alternatively we could overload the `build` method and alter the output of `super().build()`, but then we recommend pinning the version of `Vizro` in case of future breaking changes.
+        2. Here we overload the `build` method by altering the output of `super().build()`.
+Alternatively one could copy the source code of the build method and alter it directly.
+        3.  `range_slider_build_obj[self.id]` then fetches the underlying `dcc.range_slider` object.
-        3. This is the change that makes the `RangeSlider` not cross itself when moving the handle.
+        4. This is the change that makes the `RangeSlider` not cross itself when moving the handle.
-        4. This is the change that displays the tooltip below the handle.
+        5. This is the change that displays the tooltip below the handle.
-        5.  **Don't forget!** If part of a discriminated union, you must add the new component to the parent model where it will be inserted.
+        6.  **Don't forget!** If part of a discriminated union, you must add the new component to the parent model where it will be inserted.
 In this case the new `TooltipNonCrossRangeSlider` will be inserted into the `selector` argument of the `Filter` model, and thus must be added as an allowed type.
-        6.  **Don't forget!** If part of a discriminated union, you must add the new component to the parent model where it will be inserted.
+        7.  **Don't forget!** If part of a discriminated union, you must add the new component to the parent model where it will be inserted.
 In this case the new `TooltipNonCrossRangeSlider` will be inserted into the `selector` argument of the `Parameter` model, and thus must be added as an allowed type.
-        7. The new component can now be inserted into a regular dashboard.
+        8. The new component can now be inserted into a regular dashboard.

     === "yaml"
         ```yaml